nsmoser/SPARK/README.md

     - Note: The keysight reference for waveform generators sucks.
 This isn't a keysight device, but is much more readable and applicable

 - SCPI Multimeter Reference (https://rfmw.em.keysight.com/bihelpfiles/Truevolt/WebHelp/US/Content/_Home_Page/SCPI%20%20Welcome.htm)

+Any debugging for this script can usually be traced back to an issue with PyVISA.

+Python and PyVISA offer pretty good debugging information, so that is a good place to start.

+Additionally, the script prints relevant debugging information if it encounters a known issue.